 Gabe returned the gesture, but his hood and goggles were back in place, making it impossible to read him.

 Avril jogged the short distance to the second assault vehicle.
 The side door was open, and Avril poked his head inside.
 Everything looked to be in place.
-An equipment rack lined one side of the interior.
-Four seats were unfolded from the wall, and playing cards arranged in hands had been left on the seats.
+An equipment rack lined one side of the interior, and four seats were unfolded from the wall.

-An AI that looked like his remote for the car was on a shelf.
+His AI was on a shelf.
 Avril retrieved it and spoke into the device.
 “To me.”